Physical Education Handbook

 During the Flood Middle School Physical Education experience students will be exposed to a wide variety of sports and activities.
 Listed below are the units of instruction that are taught over the course of the school year.
 These units are subject to change.

 During the middle school physical education experience students are required to change into safe and appropriate clothing on a daily basis.
 A Physical Education uniform is required for all middle school students.
 The uniform consists of a Grey short sleeve t -shirt with their last name on the back and a pair of shorts (optional).
 This uniform ensures that all students will be dressed appropriately for class allowing them to participate to the best of their ability.
 The uniform can be purchased for under $10 at Top Tees in Paradise Green.
 The store is open until 6pm on weekdays and they close at 3pm on Saturday.

 Stratford, CT 06614

 All 7th and 8th grade classes will be participating in a Swim Unit this academic year.
 All students should wear a one piece bathing suit and bring their own towel to use.
 Specifically designed swim shirts (aka rash guards), goggles (that do not cover the nose), and swim caps will be allowed in the water.
 If you or your son/daughter have any questions of what is allowed or not, please contact either Mr. Bowcock or Mrs. McGlone.
 Any additional clothing items or swim apparatus are not permitted in the pool.
 Students who are unprepared will be required to complete swimming assignments particular to the skill being taught that day.
-Due to the nature of this performance based unit, students who complete the written assignment will only earn half credit for that particular class as the teachers cannot assess a student’s performance when the student does not enter the pool.
-An extra credit assignment will be offered at the conclusion of the unit for students who wish to improve their grade for the unit.
-Extra credit assignment is listed below:
+Due to the nature of this performance based unit, students who complete the written assignment are making it so that the teacher cannot assess a student’s performance when the student does not enter the pool.